Patriots’ Ralph Webb Shines In NFL Debut, Garners Praise From Bill Belichick

-FOXBORO, Mass. — Ralph Webb was presented quite the opportunity Thursday night, and he certainly made it count.
+FOXBORO, Mass. — Ralph Webb was presented quite the opportunity Thursday night, and he certainly made it the most of it.

 Webb, a 2018 undrafted free agent, made his NFL debut in the New England Patriots’ preseason opener against the Washington Redskins at Gillette Stadium.
 The Vanderbilt product made his presence felt, as his two rushing touchdowns and pair of two-point conversions helped lift the Patriots to a 26-17 victory.